thinkyhead/6502-Tools/README.md

 AtariTools includes AtariBASIC syntax parsing/coloring and a build command to run AtariBASIC in your preferred Atari 800 emulator.

 #### `AtariBASIC.sublime-settings`
 This file provides the hook for Sublime to use the `Atari800` theme for `.LST` files, to show rulers at multiples of 38/40 characters, and to draw a final ruler at 254 characters.
-If the **Atari Classic Int** font is installed, it will be used.
-(This font will be required for full ATASCII support in future.)
+If the **Atari Classic (Regular)** font is installed, it will be used.
+(This font is needed for proper ATASCII support in Sublime.)

 #### `AtariBASIC.sublime-syntax`
-This file provides context-aware syntax coloring of AtariBASIC with built-in error-checking.
-Syntax coloring makes it even easier to write AtariBASIC and instantly catch syntax errors.
-Best with `Atari800.tmTheme` and the Atari Classic fonts.
+This syntax provides context-aware syntax coloring of AtariBASIC with built-in error-checking.
+It makes the code much more readable with standard code fonts, but of course it looks best with `Atari800.tmTheme`.

 #### `AtariBASIC.sublime-build`
 This adds `Tools` > `Build System` > `AtariBASIC` to the menu so you can use **Build** `Command-B` to load and run the active LST file in the Atari 800 emulator.